 All creditors of the estate of RA-CHEL EVELYN COOPER, de-ceased, late of Lowndes County, are hereby notified to render their demands to the undersigned according to law, and all persons in-debted to said estate are required to make immediate payment to

-Deborah Cooper Clay Deborah Cooper Clay, Executrix of the Estate of Rachel Evelyn Cooper, deceased
+Deborah Cooper Clay Deborah Cooper Clay,

+Rachel Evelyn Cooper,

-James F. Council, Jr. Attorney for Executrix PO Box 1201 Valdosta, GA 31603 229-242-5362
+James F. Council, Jr. Attorney for Executrix PO Box 1201

+Valdosta, GA 31603 229-242-5362